antik015/OCal/README.md

-R functions to implement orthogonal calibration.
-Description coming soon.
+R package to implement orthogonal calibration.
+See help files.